John Brown (abolitionist): Family and childhood

-In a story he told to his family, when he was 12 years old and away from home moving cattle, he worked for a man with a colored boy, who was beaten before him with an iron shovel.
-Brown asked him why he was treated thus, the answer was that he was a slave.
+With no school beyond the elementary level in Hudson at that time, Brown studied at the school of the abolitionist Elizur Wright, father of the famous Elizur Wright, in nearby Tallmadge.
+In a story he told to his family, when he was 12 years old and away from home moving cattle, Brown worked for a man with a colored boy, who was beaten before him with an iron shovel.
+He asked the man why he was treated thus, and the answer was that he was a slave.
 According to Brown's son-in-law Henry Thompson, it was that moment when John Brown decided to dedicate his life to improving African Americans' condition.
+As a child in Hudson, John got to know local Native Americans and learned some of their language.
+He accompanied them on hunting excursions and invited them to eat in his home.